alinematollahi/atiart.dk/README.md

 `index.php` works like a single page app and that includes home page, shop page, about page, contact page and cart page.

+I utilized some technologies like HTML, CSS, JavaScript, PHP, MySQL and AJAX.

+Due to utilize AJAX, and SPA design, users have instant access to all parts without refreshing the page.

 <br/>

 # Home page